CaptainTrojan/mega.py/README.md

-fixed the fucking download bug on windows with shutil
+fixed the annoying download bug on windows with shutil